top of page

 Therapeutic Approach:

 My approach is informed by Intensive Short-Term Dynamic Psychotherapy (ISTDP), a form of experiential dynamic therapy (EDT).
-ISTDP is a more active form of psychodynamic therapy that puts a focus on emotional experience.
+ISTDP is an active and focused psychodynamic therapy that emphasizes emotional experience.
 ISTDP has been shown to be an effective form of treatment for many concerns (for overviews, check out EDT Research and The Efficacy of Psychodynamic Psychotherapy).
 I have also been influenced by relational dynamic and Gestalt approaches to psychotherapy.

 My goal as a therapist is to help people become more comfortable with the full range of their emotions.
 I try to join my clients in their feelings, doing my best to understand and be present with their experience.
 I actively challenge the defenses people use to avoid feeling.
 I often invite my clients to more directly contact their feelings by using a somatic focus, attending to how emotions are experienced in the body.
-I sometimes bring in experiential exercises to help my clients move towards their emotions.
 I also make use of the here-and-now and the therapy relationship because feelings are always happening right now, and almost always the most important feelings are about other people.

 Follow this link for my thoughts on the importance of emotion.